somnath1077/statistical_rethinking/README.md

 to Python.
 The virtual environment used was created using the environment.yml file created by the folks who ported the code to PYMC3 + Python (check out: https://github.com/pymc-devs/resources/blob/master/Rethinking).
+In Anaconda, the command to create the virtual environment is:
 ```
 conda env create -f environment.yml
 ```